Health Care Climate Challenge

-The 2020 Health Care Climate Challenge is a GGHH initiative to mobilize health care institutions around the globe to protect public health from climate change.
+Launched in 2015 at the Paris Climate Conference, the Health Care Climate Challenge is a Health Care Without Harm initiative to mobilize health care institutions around the world to play a leadership role in addressing climate change.

-The Challenge and pledge are based on three main pillars:
+The Challenge and its pledge are based on three main pillars:

 - Mitigation – Reducing health care’s own carbon footprint and/or fostering low carbon health care.